Aussie great Ricky Ponting taken to hospital after heart scare during commentary duty in Perth Test

 Aussie great Ricky Ponting has been taken to the hospital after a heart scare while on commentary duty in Perth Test.

-On Friday (December 02), former Australian captain Ricky Ponting was rushed to the hospital after suffering a heart scare while commentating during the Perth Test between Australia and West Indies.
+On Friday (December 02), former Australian captain Ricky Ponting was rushed to the hospital after suffering a heart scare while on commentary duties during Day 3 of the Perth Test between Australia and West Indies.
 “Ricky Ponting is unwell and will not be providing commentary for the remainder of today’s coverage,” a Channel 7 spokesperson said via The Daily Telegraph.
-The former No. 3 batter is part of the commentary panel for Channel 7, also including stalwarts such as Matthew Hayden and Justin Langer.
+The former No. 3 batter is part of the commentary panel for Channel 7, also including stalwarts such as Matthew Hayden and ex-Aussie head coach Justin Langer.

-As per a report in ESPNCricinfo, Ponting suffered a heart scare but no confirmed details have emerged out about his condition.
-The 47-year-old walked out of Seven's commentary box on the stroke of lunch, having been on the broadcast for the previous 40 minutes, and did not need any assistance.
-He was accompanied by close friend and former Australia coach Justin Langer to a car and sent to hospital as a precaution.
-He did not return for the rest of the day, but it's understood he told colleagues he was feeling okay at hospital.
+As per a report in ESPNCricinfo, Ponting suffered a heart scare but no confirmed details have emerged about his condition.
+The 47-year-old came out of the Seven's commentary panel on the stroke of lunch after being on-air for as many as 40 minutes.
+The former Aussie captain was accompanied by close friend Langer to a car and taken to the hospital.
+After this, he didn't make a return but it is believed that he told his colleagues that he is doing well at the hospital.

 Also read: 'They scored 500 when...': Shoaib Akhtar reacts to England's batting onslaught on Day 1 of Rawalpindi Test